-Connecting academics and operations is a unique strength of higher education’s ability to lead and innovate sustainability solutions.
-At UVA, faculty, students, and staff are partnering on experiential projects in several courses to connect global ideas to local implementation.
-This Grounds as a living lab approach strengthens both curricula as well as engagement and stewardship of our Grounds.
+Connecting academics and operations is a unique strength of higher education to lead and innovate sustainability solutions.
+At UVA, faculty, students and staff partner on a range of experiential projects in several courses to connect global ideas to local implementation, strengthening both curricula and the stewardship of Grounds.

 Students in Phoebe Crisman’s Global Sustainability learn about a wide array of issues faced by our planet and humanity, along with innovative strategies for addressing those issues.
 This integrated and interdisciplinary course prepares students to understand, innovate, and lead efforts to confront these issues.
 The course also provides foundational knowledge on the multifaceted aspects of both problems and solutions, and challenges participants to deepen their understanding of global sustainability issues through a real-world, Think Global / Act Local project proposal that has the possibility for implementation in the spring semester.
 To supplement lectures students tour sustainability initiatives on Grounds with Facilities Management, Office for Sustainability, and Dining staff – such as in the main heat plant, a chilled water plant, the recycling sort facility, a dining hall, and LEED buildings.
 This year Professor Crisman, the Office for Sustainability, and the Robertson Media Center partnered to enhance the course with student-led photovoice assignments and videos.
 Using knowledge gained from the tours and observations from their photovoice assignments, students craft a pitch for an on-Grounds project that they believed would be most effective in accelerating change while expanding upon the work UVA has already done.